practical-scheme/.github/profile/README.md

 # Practical-scheme

-We maintain a Scheme implementation Gauche and related projects.
+We maintain Gauche, a Scheme implementation, and related projects.

+See https://practical-scheme.net/gauche for the details.